madajaju/EmbracingDigitalTransformation/docs/episodes/edt-18/episode.md

 ---
 layout: posts
-title: Data Collection and Preparation
+title: "Data Collection and Preparation"
 number: 18
 permalink: EDT18
 has_children: false
 parent: Episodes
 nav_order: 18
 tags:
     - Data Architecture
     - Data-centric
     - Data Management

-date:
+date: 2020-08-31
 guests:
     - Darren W Pulsipher

 img: thumbnail.png
-summary: Sarah Kalicin, Lead Data Scientist at Intel and Darren Pulsipher, Chief Solution Architect, Public Sector at Intel talk about the process and benefits of data collection and preparation in becoming a data-centric organization.
-This is step two in the journey of becoming a data-centric organization.
+summary: "Sarah Kalicin, Lead Data Scientist at Intel and Darren Pulsipher, Chief Solution Architect, Public Sector at Intel talk about the process and benefits of data collection and preparation in becoming a data-centric organization.
+This is step two in the journey of becoming a data-centric organization."
 ---

 {% include soundcloud.html id="edt18" title="#18 Data Collection and Preparation" %}